 Distribution Of The Quail

-Quail are found in North America, Central America, South America, Europe, Asia, Australia, and Africa, but are not found in Antarctica.
-However, not all the continents or regions are suitable for the habitat of each species of quail.
+Quail are found in North America, Central America, South America, Europe, Asia, Australia, and Africa but not in Antarctica.
+However, not all continents or regions are suitable for the habitat of each species of quail.

 Diet Of The Quail

 Most species of quail have a similar diet, although there is some variation between species.
 Some species are herbivorous and eat only plants, while some are omnivorous, eating both plants and insects.
 Generally, quail will eat seeds, berries, grasses, buds, and more.
 They will also prey on spiders, beetles, worms, insect larvae, ants, and small invertebrates.